kimpro82/MyWebPractice/TypeScript/README.md

 ## [Web Speech API Practice (2024.11.14)](#list)

 - **Text-to-Speech(TTS)** conversion of Korean language input utilizing *Web Speech API*
+  - As a feature natively supported by most browsers, it requires no additional installation or importing, making it usable even in offline environments such as airplane mode

   ![Web Speech API Practice](./Images/WebSpeechAPIPractice.PNG)